Official Government Website (editions: 1994-current).

 Other sources of CFR:

-Online (UTSA subscription): ProQuest Congressional (under "Regulations" on top menu) (1981-current)
+Online (UTSA subscription): ProQuest Congressional (under "Regulations" on top menu) (1938-current)

 Index of updates to Federal regulations.
 Finding aid for historical research in CFR to find precise text of provisions on any given date.
 Each issue contains the CFR part and section number, and status indicated if amended, confirmed or revised, and Federal Register page number where the change may be found.

 The Federal Register is the official daily publication for rules, proposed rules, and notices of Federal agencies and organizations, as well as Executive Orders and other presidential documents.
 Published by the Office of the Federal Register, National Archives and Records Administration (NARA).
-(1970-current) (Browse or use Advanced Search)
+(1936-current)

 Various Administrative Decisions can be found in Nexis Uni, such as Department of Interior ALJ Decisions or Dept. of Labor Opinion Letters, or U.S. Attorney General Opinions